AccidentBlip: Agent of Accident Warning based on MA-former

-Recently, with the rapid development of autonomous driving models, LLMs are gradually appearing in the field of intelligent driving and complex traffic awareness.
-The most typical model is UniAD\cite{c7}, which completely applies LLMs to the field of autonomous driving.
-UniAD integrates the three important parts of autonomous driving: perception, decision-making, and planning in a unified network architecture, effectively reducing the loss of information between different independent modules.
-In the perception task, DRIVEGPT4\cite{c8} uses YOLOv8 to detect common targets such as vehicles in each frame of the video and sends the obtained border coordinates to ChatGPT as linguistic information.
-However, since DriveGPT4 only does environment-aware tasks for a single vehicle, it cannot be practically deployed for end-to-end tasks with multi-vehicle linkage.
+Recently, with the rapid development of autonomous driving models \cite{yan2024renderworld, remondino2023critical, yang2023survey, yan20243dsceneeditor, yan2023nerfbk}, end-to-end autonomous driving is increasingly emerging in the fields of intelligent driving and complex traffic perception.
+A notable example is UniAD \cite{hu2023planning}, which integrates the three critical components of autonomous driving—perception, decision-making, and planning—into a unified network architecture.
+In the perception task, GPT-DRIVER \cite{mao2023gpt} employs text boxes to detect common objects, such as vehicles, in each frame and sends the resulting bounding box coordinates to ChatGPT as linguistic information.
+Similarly, models like BEVFormer \cite{li2022bevformer, yang2023bevformer} utilize 3D target detection techniques \cite{wang2022detr3d} for road objects to enable end-to-end perception.
+Another example is DriveGPT4 \cite{xu2024drivegpt4}, which proposes a Q\&A-based approach for road situation perception.
+However, this model focuses solely on front-view inputs and evaluates performance on the BDD-X dataset \cite{kim2018textual}, overlooking multi-view scenarios crucial in real-world driving.
+Despite their advancements, most of these methods are limited to the measurement stage and face challenges in enabling V2V or V2X collaborative sensing, which are essential for broader traffic awareness and coordination.